DNSTechpack/DNS10-MC1.10.2/README.md

 # Requests

-To make a mod request, please use the [GitHub issues](https://github.com/DNSTechpack/DNS10-MC1.10.2/issues) page.
+To make a mod request, please use the [GitHub issues](https://github.com/DNSTechpack/DNS10-MC1.10.2/issues) page and follow these simple rules.

+* **Include the mod name in the issue title**
+* **One mod per issue.** - For example: If you have 3 mods you wish to request, make 3 issues.

-Please do not make a mod request if we already have it listed as added or being considered on the [Mod List](https://github.com/DNSTechpack/DNS10-MC1.10.2/blob/master/MODLIST.md) page.
-Also, please try to avoid making multiple issues for the same mod.
+Try to avoid making a duplicate mod request, or if we already have it listed as added or being considered on the [Mod List](https://github.com/DNSTechpack/DNS10-MC1.10.2/blob/master/MODLIST.md) page.

+I will reply to requests as soon as I can.
+I will also add tags to each issue where necessary.

 # Bugs / Issues